sc-vasvoh/Git_Demo_Repository_Vasan/README.md

 # Git_Demo_Repository_Vasan
-This is my Git Repository for the Training Demo.
+This is my Git Repository for the Training.

 NEW LINE ADDED